VIsual-Intelligence-Tech-Adv-Lab/CORE-Physics-Informed-Ensembles/README.md

 Code accompanying the paper:

-> **Consensus-driven Optimization for Regularized Ensembles: Robust Training Scheme for Physics Informed Neural Networks**
+> **Consensus-driven Optimization for Regularized Ensembles: A Training Scheme for Physics Informed Neural Networks**

 This repository contains the experimental implementation associated with **CORE (Consensus-driven Optimization for Regularized Ensembles)**, a joint